 Use text boxes wisely to make your content easier to read.
 There are some general guidelines on the ideal size text box.
 Oversized text boxes have a negative impact on user experience.
 They affect readability which could negatively impact bounce rate and result in missed content.

-The call to action, or CTA, is an opportunity to direct your users to click to perform the desired action.
+The call to action, or CTA, is an opportunity to direct your users to click to perform a desired action.
 Most traffic that comes to your site will bounce off the page without converting, and that’s perfectly normal.
-If your conversion rate is lower than it should be then rethinking your design, especially your call-to-action elements can make an enormous difference.
+If your conversion rate is lower than it should be, then rethinking your design, especially your call-to-action elements can make an enormous difference.

 Show, don't tell.
 If you have a lot of data to convey, consider an infographic.
 Web browsers are visual creatures, and a well-assembled infographic can go a long way to helping people understand data-rich content and get shares.